-Decoding the Appraisal Process
+An Overview of the Appraisal Process

-So, who makes sure the value of the real estate is in line with the amount being paid?
-In comes the appraiser.
+So, what party makes sure the value of the real estate is consistent with the amount being paid?
+This is where the appraiser comes in.
 We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Mountain High Appraisals, LLC will ensure, you as an interested party, are informed.

 Valuation Using the Income Approach